 I have a tendency to use leftovers from house projects but if choosing new, I adore pine and cedar because both are easy to use and have a simple grain.

 Pine is fantastic for this paint stain technique especially if you’re making signs.

 You can also salvage for reclaimed wood if desired and many times you can find nice boards in the scrap bin at any home improvement stores at a discount.

 Sanding Comes First

-Before we even choose our paint color we must sand the wood first.
+Before choosing our paint color we must first sand the wood.
 Staining with paint works best on smooth surfaces because our goal is to enjoy color without losing the grain of the wood.

-For light staining I use medium grade sand paper and just prep the surface by hand.
+For light staining use medium grade sand paper and prep the surface by hand.

 Wood that needs additional help or even ink removed I use my electric sander.
 Remember with both applications always sand with the grain of the wood.

 Types of Paint

 The types of paint I use are normally leftovers from previous projects which is what led me to discovering this technique.
 I was cleaning out paint and wanted color on a project so it just kind of made sense to use paint like a stain.